hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 Pros: Reduces the number of accepted connections.

 Cons: As above.
 For SNIs sent in the clear, this would still allow attackers passively observing traffic to potentially abuse this mechanism.
-ECH.....
+The use of Encrypted Client Hello [@I-D.ietf-tls-esni] may be of use here.

 ##  TLS specific response policies

-Some primaries might rely on TSIG/SIG(0) combined with per-message IP based ACLs to authenticate secondaries.
-In this case the primary must accept all incoming TLS connections and then apply a TLS specific response policy on a per message basis.
+Some primaries might rely on TSIG/SIG(0) combined with per-query IP based ACLs to authenticate secondaries.
+In this case the primary must accept all incoming TLS connections and then apply a TLS specific response policy on a per query basis.

-As an aside, whilst [@RFC7766] makes a general purpose distinction to clients in the usage of connections (between regular queries and zone transfers) this not strict and nothing in the DNS protocol prevents using the same connection for both types of traffic.
-Hence a server cannot know the intention of any client that connects to it, it can only inspect the messages it receives on such a connection and make per message decisions about whether or not to answer those queries.
+As an aside, whilst [@RFC7766] makes a general purpose distinction to clients in the usage of connections (between regular queries and zone transfers) this is not strict and nothing in the DNS protocol prevents using the same connection for both types of traffic.
+Hence a server cannot know the intention of any client that connects to it, it can only inspect the messages it receives on such a connection and make per query decisions about whether or not to answer those queries.

 Example policies a XoT server might implement are: